 The tall trees ahead are ideal perches for wood pigeons.

-There is no biological distinction between "pigeon" and "dove" although "dove" seems to now be used for the more elegant species and "pigeon" for the more unexciting ones.
-Due to the Norman ruling classes, it's relatively unusual in the English language for the French/Latin word to be the vulgar form and the Norse/Germanic word to be the "posh" form.
-It's is likely that the reverse was true in mediaeval times: pigeon meat was considered super-posh and the French word was used for the young, tender birds of the species that were eaten.
+There is no biological distinction between "pigeon" and "dove" although "dove" seems to now be used for the more elegant species and "pigeon" for the more frumpy ones.
+Due to the Norman ruling classes, it's unusual in the English language for the French or Latin word to be the vulgar form and the Norse or Germanic word to be the "posh" form.
+It's likely that in mediaeval times, pigeon meat was considered super-posh and so the French word was used for the young, tender birds of the species that were eaten.

 Both navelwort's Latin name and common name are based on its resemblance to a belly button.
 Other common names include wall pennywort and penny pies due to the shape and size resembling an (old) penny.